Killing Two Birds with One Stone: Malicious Package Detection in NPM and PyPI using a Single Model of Malicious Behavior Sequence: Evaluation

-\subsection{Real-World Usefulness Evaluation (RQ4)}
+\subsection{Real-World Usefulness Evaluation (RQ5)}

 To evaluate the practical usefulness of \tool in analyzing newly published package versions in real-world registries,~we design a monitoring system that first monitors and crawls newly published package versions from PyPI and NPM and then runs \tool against the crawled package versions.
-Our monitoring system lasts over \todo{six} weeks.
+Our monitoring system has lasted over \todo{8} months for PyPI and \todo{7} months for NPM\todel{\todo{six} weeks}.

-\textbf{Overall Usefulness Result.} In over \todo{six} weeks' monitoring, \tool scans \todo{498,824} newly published package versions, and flags \todo{1,172} PyPI package versions and \todo{470} package versions as potentially malicious, as reported in Table \ref{table:monitor-stats}.~We~first manually validate each flagged package version, and confirm \todo{306} PyPI package versions and \todo{196} NPM package versions as true positives.
+\textbf{Overall Usefulness Result.} In total, \tool scans 923,638 newly published package versions, and flags 3,746 PyPI package versions and 2,230 NPM package versions as potentially malicious, as reported in Table \ref{table:monitor-stats}.~We~first manually validate each flagged package version, and confirm 683 PyPI package versions and 799 NPM package versions as true positives.
 Then, following responsible disclosure process, we promptly report these package versions to administrators of the official PyPI and NPM teams.
-At the time of reporting, \todo{103} PyPI package versions and \todo{14} NPM package versions have already been removed.
-The PyPI and NPM teams confirm the remaining \todo{203} PyPI package versions and \todo{182} NPM package versions as malicious, and remove all of them.
-Thus, we receive~\todo{203} and \todo{182} thank letters from PyPI and NPM.
+At the time of reporting, 451 PyPI package versions and 324 NPM package versions have already been removed.
+The PyPI and NPM teams confirm the remaining 232 PyPI package versions and 475 NPM package versions as malicious, and remove all of them.
+Thus, we receive~232 and 457 thank letters from PyPI and NPM.

-\textbf{False Positive Analysis.} As shown in Table \ref{table:monitor-stats}, the false positive rate is \todo{73.9\%} for PyPI and \todo{58.3\%} for NPM, which is actually high.
+\textbf{False Positive Analysis.} As shown in Table \ref{table:monitor-stats}, the false positive rate is 81.5\%\todel{\todo{73.9\%}} for PyPI and 64.2\%\todel{\todo{58.3\%}} for NPM, which is actually high.
 It is worth mentioning that it takes one~of~our authors around one hour to manually analyze and confirm the flagged package versions every day, which is still acceptable.
 After analyzing all the false positives, we identify~four major types of benign packages that are flagged as malicious,~as~their behavior sequences are similar to malicious ones.